kristoferbaxter/preact-hn/README.md

     * https://yarnpkg.com/en/docs/install
 2. Install h2o Proxy (to allow for local h2 and h2 push)
     * Depends on your OS.
 Tend to use 'brew' on MacOS -- 'brew update; brew install h2o'
-    * Put some self-signed certs in the 'proxy' folder (http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl)
 3. Install Brotli and Zopfli CLI
     * Again, depends on your OS.
 Typically just use 'brew', 'brew update; brew install brotli; brew install zopfli'
     * https://github.com/google/brotli